JadivaM/EcommerceStore/README.md

-# Ecommerce Store
+# Handmade Studio Online Store

-Using commerce.js to create an ecommerce store in React
+-Using commerce.js API to create an ecommerce store in React